nats-io/nats-site/content/documentation/internals/nats-protocol.md

 ## NATS protocol conventions

-**Subject names**: Subject names, including reply subject (INBOX) names, are case-insensitive and must be alphanumeric strings with no embedded whitespace, but may be delimited by dots, e.g.:
+**Subject names**: Subject names, including reply subject (INBOX) names, are case-sensitive and must be alphanumeric strings with no embedded whitespace, but may be delimited by dots, e.g.:

 `FOO`, `BAR`, `foo.bar`, `foo.BAR`, `FOO.BAR` and `FOO.BAR.BAZ` are all valid subject names